-You’re probably familiar with the changing landscape of travel media – smaller travel sections (or staff) in print publications, a rise in frequency of bloggers and freelancers, and the emergence of social media influencers.
+You’re probably familiar with how the travel media landscape has changed over the past few years – smaller travel sections (or staff) in print publications, a rise in frequency of bloggers and freelancers, and the emergence of social media influencers.
+These changes in the industry have only been exaggerated by the pandemic.
 Each one of these travel media types has different expectations and deliverables.
 That means you and your destination must work with each one differently.
 To help, let’s take a look at each one.

 Traditional Travel Writers

-These writers are employed by a newspaper, magazine, website or other publication.
+These writers work for a newspaper, magazine, website or other publication.
 They may have a regular column or specific niche that they write about.
 But as staff sizes continue to decrease, writers have taken on more beats – broadening their focus from travel to general lifestyle.

-Deliverables: An article for their publication published online, in print or both.
-It may also be shared across the publication’s social media channels.
-In some cases, they may have a photographer take pictures to accompany the piece.
+An article for their publication published online, in print or both.
+They publication may also share it across its social media channels.
+In some rare cases, they may have a photographer take pictures to accompany the piece.
+The rest of the time, they will lean heavily on your destination to supply high-res photos.

-Itineraries: Travel writers are on assignment by their publication.
+Travel writers are on assignment by their publication.
+(However, they don’t always have a say in when the article will come out.)
 This means they have a specific story in mind and unless they are a reviewer, they provide an objective look into a destination.
 In many cases, their itinerary should be broad.
 Include the “must-see” stops, best restaurants and most popular activities.

 Keep in mind, there may be specific rules from their publication that they must follow.
 For example, some publications do not accept free products or comped meals, trips and experiences, while others will not cover alcoholic beverages.

-Measurement: Print publications are measured by circulation – the number of copies that are distributed through subscriptions and newsstands.
+Print publications are measured by circulation – the number of copies distributed through subscriptions and newsstands.
 Online publications and articles are measured by unique visitors per month (UVM) or impressions.
-You can also track the additional reach of an article when it is shared from the publication’s social media.
+You can also track the additional reach of an article shared from the publication’s social media.
+Beyond impressions, we reference the Barcelona Principles to measure the impact of a placement, including whether it appeared in a KPI (key performance indicator) publication, the sentiment or tone of the article, and inclusion of the campaign’s key messages.

 Freelancers are independent writers that get paid per writing assignment or series of articles.
 They may work for one publication or website, but more often, write for several publications at a time.

-Itineraries: For most, the idea of an assignment letter has gone out the window.
+For most, the idea of an assignment letter has gone out the window.
 That means freelancers are looking for a unique story, angle or topic that is likely to get picked up.
 Work with them to identify stops that are both popular and have a special backstory.
+You may consider including stops that cover multiple angles (such as unique food scene and your historic sites), that can result in placements in multiple publications.

 Bloggers regularly write content (or posts) for a blog.
 Some run their own blog while others are part of a network of bloggers, such as Traveling Mom.
 Most bloggers make money through cost per click advertisements or referral programs.

-Deliverables: Bloggers produce blog posts – informal, narrative text entries.
-The format of posts vary but are usually written from the first-person point of view.
+Bloggers produce blog posts – informal, narrative text entries.
+Post formats vary but usually have a first-person point of view.
 Some posts include general overviews or a recap of a trip, while others share numbered lists of the best places to visit, eat, or stay in a destination.
 Most are accompanied by photographs taken by the blogger.

-Measurement: Blogs are measured by unique visitors per month (UVM) or impressions.
-They are commonly shared on social media (Pinterest especially!), in newsletters and among niche networks.
-Bloggers may even be able to tell you the number of users that viewed a specific post.
+Blogs are measured by unique visitors per month (UVM) or impressions.
+Bloggers commonly share posts on social media (Pinterest especially!), in newsletters and among niche networks.
+They may even be able to tell you the number of users that viewed a specific post.

-Deliverables: Influencers can offer a variety of deliverables: static posts, videos, ephemeral content (Snapchat or Instagram stories), highlight reels, and going “live.”
+Influencers can offer a variety of deliverables: static posts, videos, ephemeral content (Snapchat, Instagram or Facebook stories), highlight reels, TikToks and going “live.”
+It’s important to discuss deliverables ahead of time to agree on not only the type of content they will produce but also the angle of it.
+Set expectations around influencers tagging your or your partners’ accounts, using the appropriate campaign hashtags and geotags.
 It’s important to have a discussion ahead of time of what works best for your destination, and agree on what they will produce.
 In addition to their social posts, some influencers also have a blog that they post on.

 Pro tip: For both bloggers and influencers, create packages or promo codes to help track visitation to your destination in response to a post.